davidgermany/FDL-3-ESP32/README.md

 ![image](https://github.com/davidgermany/FDL-3-ESP32/assets/44377583/b9be18af-c8f3-49d7-9c03-d988abdac6a5)

-In the future there will be the required .stl files as well as the needed ESP32 firmware available here on github.
+In the future I will upload the .stl files as well as the needed ESP32 firmware available here on github, don't worry it is on my todo list.

 I want this Blaster to be: